himmAllRight/himmAllRight-source/content/post/charmeleon-desktop-design.md

 particular motherboard](https://youtu.be/lxtrHDJUMt4?t=752).
 I originally picked another kit, but the reviews for it weren't great, so I switched to the G.Skill kit for only a few dollars more, but with much better reviews.
-I also breifly searched for kits with tighter timings, but they were *way* more expensive and not worth it.
+I also briefly searched for kits with tighter timings, but they were *way* more expensive and not worth it.

 #### Case: [Fractal Design - Meshify C Dark TG ATX Mid Tower](https://www.fractal-design.com/home/product/cases/meshify/meshify-c)